Managing Vibrio risk

 Moderate but variable health impacts

-The three main Vibrio species involved in foodborne illnesses cause symptoms ranging from mild to severe diarrhea (V. parahaemolyticus and V. cholerae) to septicemia (V. vulnificus) and even cholera.
-Complications can occur and, in the worst cases, lead to up to 75% fatality.
+The three main Vibrio species responsible for foodborne illnesses cause symptoms ranging from mild to severe diarrhoea (V. parahaemolyticus and V. cholerae) to septicemia (V. vulnificus) and even cholera.
+Complications can occur and, in the worst cases, be fatal, with a fatality rate of up to 75%.

 Various and unusual contamination routes